Official: Officer saved 'countless lives' ending mall attack

 Garcia received an “uncharacterized” discharge, which is common for recruits who don’t make it through training or the first 180 days, according to a defense official who also spoke on condition of anonymity to discuss personnel issues.
 That type of discharge — which is not dishonorable — would not set off red flags or require any reports to law enforcement.

+At a Pentagon briefing Tuesday, Brig.
+Gen. Pat Ryder, the Pentagon press secretary, was asked about the shooter's veteran status.

+“He’s not a veteran," Ryder told reporters.
+"Again, as you highlight from the Department of Veteran Affairs, according to federal regulations, this individual in terms of the time of service would not qualify as a veteran.”

-On the Dallas block where Garcia lived at a family home until recently, neighbors said they thought he worked as a security guard but they weren't sure where.
+On the Dallas block where Garcia lived with his parents until recently, neighbors said they thought he worked as a security guard but they weren't sure where.
 The company that manages the mall where the attack happened didn't immediately reply to messages seeking further information.

+Sibley said Tuesday that as far as he knew, Garcia hadn't worked at the Allen mall, but that he wasn't completely sure.

-A woman who lives next door said she didn't know her neighbors well but described them as nice and polite.
+A woman who lives next door to Garcia's parents' house said she didn't know her neighbors well but described them as nice and polite.
 Garcia was always friendly, waving and honking, she said.

-A law enforcement official said investigators also have searched a Dallas motel where Garcia had been staying ahead of the attack.
+A law enforcement official said investigators also have searched a Dallas motel where Garcia had been staying in the runup to the attack.

-Amid protests Monday at the Texas Capitol for stricter gun control, two Republicans sided with Democrats to advance a bill that would raise the age to buy semiautomatic rifles from 18 to 21, though the measure has little or no chance of actually becoming law.

 The shooting was the latest attack to contribute to the unprecedented pace of mass killings this year in the U.S. Just over a week before, five people were fatally shot in Cleveland, Texas, after a neighbor asked a man to stop firing his weapon while a baby slept, authorities said.